payout-one/developers/docs/use-cases/simple-payment.md

     "valid_for": 6000
    }
    ```
 3. Create checkout with details from your order.
-It's POST HTTP Call wit JSON body.
-Call have to contain also AUthorization header with Bearer token from previous step
+It's POST HTTP call with JSON body.
+Call have to contain also Authorization header with Bearer token from previous step
    ```bash
    curl --location --request POST 'https://app.payout.one/api/v1/checkouts' \
    --header 'Content-Type: application/json' \